 Brands to consider who make a great traction spray product are: Bare Ground & Slip Grip.
 It’s usually also water-resistant, making it perfect for those dreary winter days.
 Make sure you follow the instructions!

 An easier (and colorful!) way that works is using puff paint?
 As a fun how to make shoes non-slip hack, of course!
-The reason this trick works is that puff paint naturally dries down into a bumpy surface to create traction between the outsole & the ground.
+The reason this trick works is that puff paint naturally dries down into a grippy, bumpy surface to create traction between the outsole & the ground.

 Those bumps almost act as grooves that help you walk more steadily.
 And you can have fun with this trick by using whatever color you want!
 How about a heart under your soles on your wedding shoes?
 This could actually be fun, folks, so get your puffy paint groove on with these fab colors:

 The best way to never slip and fall in winter weather again?
 Ice grips, aka ice and snow grips.
-While it doesn’t work for all shoe types (ex. heels) it’s a good way to transform any fashion boot into a winter boot.
+While it doesn’t work for all shoe types (ex. heels) it’s a good way to transform any rugged or fashion boot into a winter boot.
 Unless, they’re already boots with grips – yes these do exist!

-You simply attach the grips to the bottoms of your shoes and voila!
-Instant ice age (i.e.winter)-ready shoes!
+You simply attach the grips to the bottoms of your shoes and voilà: instant ice age-ready shoes!

 Seems obvs, but sometimes it ain’t.
 As we said before, thinking of the slippage factor of your heels isn’t the first thing on our mind when we buy shoes!

-Luckily for you, these happen to be some of the most comfortable shoes you can buy as well!
-We’ve shared a list below with some of the best — and stylish — slippery resistant shoes for every occasion.
+Luckily for you, these happen to be some of the most comfortable shoes you can buy as well.
+We’ve shared a list below with some of the best — and stylish — slippery resistant shoes for every occasion, below:

 Looking for more shoe care hacks?
 Check out all my post talking about shoe care tips, here.

-Disclaimer: Attempting to make your shoes less slippery by yourself may cause irreparable damage to your beloved heels & boots.
+Attempting to make your shoes less slippery yourself may cause irreparable damage to your beloved heels & boots.
 ShoeTease and its partners are not liable for any damages to persons or property arising from any of the advice given in this post.
 Please Follow advice at your own risk.
 It’s always safer to take your footwear to a professional specializing in how to put traction on shoes or any other shoe repair.
 Highly recommended for your pricey Choos & Blahniks and any other shoe that you love!